natashabatalha/PandExo/docs/installation.rst

     rsync -a "$NORMALIZATION_TRDS/comp/" "$PYSYN_CDBS/comp/"
     rsync -a "$NORMALIZATION_TRDS/mtab/" "$PYSYN_CDBS/mtab/"

-Download the much smaller `Vega CALSPEC file
+Also download the small `Vega CALSPEC file
 <https://archive.stsci.edu/hlsps/reference-atlases/cdbs/calspec/alpha_lyr_stis_011.fits>`_
 separately and save it at the location expected by stsynphot: